CIMAC-CIDC/multiplex-imaging-schemas/README.md

 - The standardized OME-TIFF file where the image can be loaded into common commercial and open-source imaging applications, the channel names and prefered colors are preserved if possible.

+## channel-definition
+Each layer of the **image-stack** represent the measurement of one protein or "marker".
+The defintions and metadata associated with these markers should be defined.
+A linkage between the channel and the index of the data in the **image-stack** should be specified.
+The marker defintions should be centrally controlled, in that almost all possible markers are known (because there needs to be an antibody), although parameters of the marker may differ...
+For example for PD-L1, the name PD-L1 is common, but the antibody may be from Ventana or Dako, and it may have lot #xyz, incubation time of #abc.

+**proposal:** Enumerate common markers, use similar CIDC mechanisms for doing this.

+- The standardized OME-TIFF file where the image can be loaded into common commercial and open-source imaging applications, the channel names and prefered colors are preserved if possible.

 ## aquisition-properties
 These are meta-data associated with the aquisition of the image.
 These can include variables such as the zoom, the pixel density, exposure time, dwell time etc...